The O2i Design Team wish you and your families a very happy Christmas and New Year 2023. We hope you all enjoy a cheerful festive period.

 We love the February 2018 issue of Homebuilding & Renovating Magazine.
 It features a barn conversion project close to our hearts – a personal one – Our own self-build project.

-https://www.o2idesign.com/projects/somerset-film/O2i Design Ltd represent the South West in the National LABC Building Excellence Awards 2017.
-The National finals of LABC – Local Authority Building Control awards took place in London on Friday 11th November 2017.
+O2i Design Ltd represent the South West in the National LABC Building Excellence Awards 2017.
+The National finals of LABC – Local Authority Building Control awards occur in London on Friday, 11th November 2017.

-The awards recognise fantastically made buildings from a technical and construction point of view.
-The Awards look at the technical challenges that the construction and design teams face and the awards celebrate effective collaborative working to overcome the issues.
+These awards recognise exceptional buildings from a technical and construction point of view.
+The Awards look at the technical challenges that the construction and design teams face, and the awards celebrate collaborative work to overcome these issues.

-The commercial refurbishment of offices for the Bath & West Showground, near Shepton Mallet, is highlighted in the press today.
-The Bath & West Society has revealed their plans to develop a new rural enterprise centre and you can read all about it here.
+The commercial refurbishment of Bath & West Rural Enterprise Centre is highlighted in the press today.
+The Bath & West Society revealed its plans to develop a new Rural Enterprise Centre and you can read all about it here.

-Available from early 2018, the Bath & West Rural Enterprise Centre will provide a conference and seminar area for up to 80 people, modern industrial test kitchen, a number of meeting rooms and business office space for agri food or rurally focused companies.
+Available from early 2018, the Bath & West Rural Enterprise Centre will provide a conference and seminar area for up to 80 people, a modern industrial test kitchen, several meeting rooms and business office space for agri-food or rurally focused companies.
 The Centre will be an important facility in encouraging the growth of agricultural businesses and food and drink companies.

 The Telegraph Magazine has featured one of our recent projects in their magazine.
 We could not feel prouder.
 It is so very gratifying to see this owner’s wonderful family story told in a beautiful space, with so many fine pieces around them.
 We are extremely happy that this refurbishment project and extension of a family home has had the exposure it deserves.
 (17 June 2017 Issue)